-Gambling is a negative challenge which extends on all fields of human activity and human life.
-The player, who has addiction on gambling, is completely focused to it and does not look at its position as social, emotional and financial.
+Gambling is a negative challenge that extends to all fields of human activity and human life.
+The player, who has a gambling addiction, is wholly focused on it and does not look at its social, emotional, and financial position.

-Nevertheless if the concern to the game is considerate it is possible to avoid a gambling problem.
+Nevertheless, if the concern to the game is considered, it is possible to avoid a gambling problem.
 RedStar offers the following features to monitor the game:

 - underage persons (under 18 years old) are forbidden to play on our site.

-- player can establish their own limits on the amount of deposits - for this, write a request to email@example.com
+- player can establish their limits on the number of deposits - for this, write a request to email@example.com

-- players can set a self-exclusion on their accounts for a period from 1 day up to 6 months, or indefinite.
-During the self-exclusion periods player won't be able to use their account, and only after the self-exclusion has expired they can access casino game again.
+- players can set a self-exclusion on their accounts from 1 day up to 6 months, or indefinite.
+During the self-exclusion periods, players won't be able to use their account, and only after the self-exclusion has expired they can reaccess the casino game.
 Self-exclusion option is available on casino limits page.

 There is a variety of signs that may indicate a gambling problem.
-Below some of the primary signs are listed:
+Below some of the primary signals are listed: